Dr Andrew White MSc DPscyh. AFBPsS

-A former NHS psychologist, my approach is clinically-focused with an emphasis on the development of understanding and change within a time-frame, typical interventions lasting between 6-12 sessions.
+A chartered (BPS) and registered (HCPC) former NHS psychologist, my approach is clinically-focused with an emphasis on the development of understanding and change within a time-frame, typical interventions lasting between 8-12 sessions.

-In these difficult times, flexible access to treatment is made more easy so evening and weekend appointments are no problem.
+In these difficult times, remote treatment allows for flexible access to treatment.
+Evening appointments are available.

 Cognitive Behaviour Therapy is an evidenced-based approach which can be used to address many common psychological problems.
 A collaborative and dynamic approach is developed, allowing client and therapist to tackle problems together.
 Homework tasks are set between sessions to encourage change, each step of the way being supported in sessions.